Pence to oppose 25th Amendment powers to remove Trump from office

 The vice president would have to back any effort to use the Constitution to oust Trump

-Vice President Mike Pence intends to oppose calls from both Democrats and Republicans in Congress to invoke the 25th Amendment and remove President Trump from office after the U.S. Capitol breach, Fox News confirmed Thursday.
+Vice President Mike Pence intends to oppose calls from both Democrats and Republicans in Congress to invoke the 25th Amendment and remove President Trump from office after the U.S. Capitol breach.

+Fox News confirmed the information with sources inside the vice president's office.

-Speaker of the House Nancy Pelosi and Senate Minority Leader Chuck Schumer said they placed a call to Pence urging him to take steps to remove Trump, even though he has less than two weeks left in the White House before President-elect Joe Biden is inaugurated.
+Meanwhile, House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer said they had placed a call to Pence urging him to take steps to remove Trump, even though the president has less than two weeks remaining in the White House before President-elect Joe Biden is inaugurated Jan.
+20.

 "We have not yet heard back from the vice president," Pelosi and Schumer said in a joint statement Thursday.
 "The President’s dangerous and seditious acts necessitate his immediate removal from office."